“No B.S. straight forward answers with no legal mumbo-jumbo, lawyer talk.”

 If you are a seriously injured Defense Base Act claimant (meaning you have a Defense Base Act claim) - you need to know the facts of life.
 Here, we give it too you straight.
 No sugar added.
 Just good old fashion truth.

 The DBA Is Wages Driven

-The Defense Base Act is a wage driven workers' compensation scheme.
+The Defense Base Act is a wages driven workers' compensation scheme.
 Your temporary disability and your permanent disability benefits are driven by your wages.
-Generally, the higher your wages were/are the more your temporary and permanent disability benefits will be.
+Generally, the higher your wages the more your temporary and permanent disability benefits will be.
 This is because under the DBA it is a wage loss concept.

 Because of this, the Defense Base Act insurance company will try and calculate your average weekly wage (AWW) as low as possible.
 In effect, screwing you and your family out of much deserved compensation benefits.
 Quite literally, taking food off your family's table.
 How this plays out in the real world is the DBA insurance company will try and calculate your AWW using both overseas earnings and your State-side earnings.
 If you are a seriously injured Defense Base Act worker, this is one of the many reasons why you need to hire the best DBA Attorney you can find.